inpaunova/Database-Systems/README.md

 # Database-Systems
-Final project for the Database Systems course
+Final project for the Database Systems course - Grocery Store